-- Check that the ECT has been awarded QTS. - Clarify whether the teacher needs to serve an induction period or is exempt. - Agree, in advance of the ECT starting the induction programme, which body will act as the appropriate body. - Notify the appropriate body when an ECT is taking up a post in which they will be undertaking induction. - Meet the requirements of a suitable post for induction. - Ensure the induction tutor is appropriately trained and has sufficient time to carry out their role effectively. - Ensure that the mentor has the ability and sufficient time to carry out their role effectively. - Ensure an appropriate ECF-based induction programme is in place. - Ensure an appropriate and personalised induction programme is in place. - Ensure the ECT's progress is reviewed regularly, including observations and feedback of their teaching. - Ensure that assessments are carried out and reports completed and sent to the appropriate body. - Maintain and retain accurate records of employment that will count towards the induction period. - Make the local governing body aware of the arrangements that have been put in place to support ECT's serving induction. - Make a recommendation to the appropriate body on whether the ECT's performance against the relevant standards is satisfactory or requires an extension. - Participate appropriately in the appropriate body's quality assurance procedures; - Retain all relevant documentation/evidence/forms on file for six years.
+- Check that the ECT has been awarded QTS. - Clarify whether the teacher needs to serve an induction period or is exempt. - Agree, in advance of the ECT starting the induction programme, which body will act as the appropriate body. - Notify the appropriate body when an ECT is taking up a post in which they will be undertaking induction. - Meet the requirements of a suitable post for induction. - Ensure the induction tutor is appropriately trained and has sufficient time to carry out their role effectively. - Ensure that the mentor has the ability and sufficient time to carry out their role effectively. - Ensure an appropriate ECF-based induction programme is in place. - Ensure an appropriate and personalised induction programme is in place. - Ensure ECTs, mentors, and induction tutors are registered through the DfE's "Manage training for early career teachers" service. - Ensure the ECT's progress is reviewed regularly, including observations and feedback of their teaching. - Ensure that assessments are carried out and reports completed and sent to the appropriate body. - Maintain and retain accurate records of employment that will count towards the induction period. - Make the local governing body aware of the arrangements that have been put in place to support ECT's serving induction. - Make a recommendation to the appropriate body on whether the ECT's performance against the relevant standards is satisfactory or requires an extension.

+- Participate appropriately in the appropriate body's quality assurance procedures; and - Retain all relevant documentation/evidence/forms on file for six years.